 The following year Richard was promoted from assistant coach to associate head coach, spending three seasons in that capacity.
 He helped the Bulldogs reach the championship game of the Sun Belt Tournament in 1997, the school’s first appearance in five seasons.

 Richard became the head coach at Louisiana Tech prior to the 1998-99 season, guiding the Bulldogs for nine seasons.
 In his time at the helm of Louisiana Tech, Richard compiled a record of 150-117, the third-most wins in school history.
 In nine seasons, Richard had 11 players named all-conference, including three-time NCAA rebounding champion Paul Millsap, who went on to be drafted by the Utah Jazz.
-This season, Millsap will begin his fifth year with the Jazz.
+This season, Millsap will begin his ninth season in the NBA and the second with Atlanta Hawks.

 During Richard’s tenure at Louisiana Tech, the Bulldogs went on the road and won money games against the likes of Auburn, Baylor, Memphis (coached by John Calipari) and Texas Tech (coached by Bob Knight).